tomjoht/tomjoht.github.io/_posts/2020/2/2020-02-20-how-docs-as-code-impacts-writing.md

 - writing
 keywords: pdf, web, dita, wikis, ccms, docs-as-code
 rebrandly: https://idratherbewriting.site/howinfluenceswhat
 description: "In tech comm tool usage over the past 50 years, we've seen tools trends ranging from PDF to web, XML, wikis, CCMSs, and docs-as-code.
-Although some dismiss tools as short-lived and always changing, the tools we use &mdash; <i>how</i> we write &mdash; do influence what we write, to a degree."
+Although some dismiss tools as short-lived and always changing, the tools and technologies we use do influence what we write, to a degree."
 ---

 ## Trying to pin down noteworthy trends